 Are purple sweet potato and yam (ube) healthy?

-While generally safe to consume, it's important to consider precautions for allergies or sensitivities and moderate intake due to high oxalate content.
-For personalized guidance or health concerns, consulting a healthcare professional is advisable.
+While generally safe to consume, be mindful of potential allergies or sensitivities and limit intake due to high oxalate content.
+For health concerns, consulting a healthcare professional is always best.

 How to buy